Memos and Moments

 It’s the only way to be RECOGNIZED and REMEMBERED.
 Don’t blow it by applying different trends and styles every time you show up!

-They deserve to be preserved and stored in a well-designed “warehouse”: a Creative Assets Library.
+Besides, you will soon discover how time-consuming it is to create the assets.
+Therefore, they deserve to be preserved and stored in a well-designed “warehouse”: a Brand Assets Library.

 Leave a Comment